Center for Metabolic and Degenerative Diseases

 To address these questions, the Center employs state-of-the-art methods in model organisms, including the mouse and the fruit fly.
 Collaboration among the Center’s laboratories promotes research synergy, thereby increasing productivity and innovation.
 The Center’s faculty members also collaborate with epidemiologists and clinicians to translate their discoveries for the benefit of patients with metabolic and degenerative diseases.

-From (L to R) - Kai Sun, MD, PhD (Assistant Professor), Sheng Zhang, PhD (Assistant Professor), Qingchun Tong, PhD (Assistant Professor), Mikhail Kolonin, PhD (Associate Professor & Center Director), Nick Justice, PhD (Assistant Professor), Kristin Eckel Mahan, PhD (Assistant Professor), Vihang Narkar, PhD (Assistant Professor), Rebecca Berdeaux, PhD (Assistant Professor)
+From (L to R) - Kai Sun, MD, PhD (Assistant Professor), Sheng Zhang, PhD (Associate Professor), Qingchun Tong, PhD (Associate Professor), Mikhail Kolonin, PhD (Professor & Center Director), Nick Justice, PhD (Assistant Professor), Kristin Eckel Mahan, PhD (Assistant Professor), Vihang Narkar, PhD (Associate Professor), Rebecca Berdeaux, PhD (Associate Professor)